 - 8. The Youth Justice Plan reports on the resourcing of the Youth Justice Service (YJS).
 Local authority and other partner contributions remained static from 2014/15 to 2018/19 when a cost of living increase to local authority contributions was agreed, along with a redistribution of the funding proportions to reflect Local Government Reorganisation.
 There have been no further cost of living increase in the local authority contributions.
-The annual Youth Justice Grant reduced from £790,000 in 2014/15 to £607,968 in 2020/21.
-An increase has been announced for 2021/22, to £653,417. - 9.
+The annual Youth Justice Grant reduced from £790,000 in 2014/15 to £607,968 in 2020/2, increasing to £659,239 in 2021/22.
+At the time of writing this report, in early May, the Youth Justice Grant for 2022/23 has not been announced. - 9.
 The creation of the pan-Dorset youth offending service in 2015 increased the service's resilience and ability to adapt to reduced funding and increased costs.
-The management of vacancies, and the deletion of some posts, has enabled a balanced budget to be achieved in the years to 2021.
+The management of vacancies, and the deletion of some posts, has enabled a balanced budget to be achieved in the years to 2022.